2 Ingredient Artisan Yogurt Bread

 Instructions

 - In an extra large bowl SIFT in the self rising flour, yogurt and mix together until incorporated – use your hands at the end.
-Next, knead the dough for a minute, until a mostly uniform ball forms.
+Next, knead the dough on a lightly floured surface, for a minute, until a mostly uniform ball forms.
 Transfer back to the bowl and cover the top with plastic wrap and place in the fridge for 2 hours.

 - Preheat oven to 425℉.
 Line a medium rimmed baking sheet with parchment paper and place into the oven to preheat.